mpas/hugo-blog-src/content/post/20161116_identifying_docker_container_outage_using_prometheus.md

 ```

 The '30' is the time in seconds before we want to be notified if a container has gone.
 This time has to be larger then the pull interval for your job.

+When using the mentioned query you can create a nice [Singlestat](http://docs.grafana.org/reference/singlestat/) panel in Grafan so you can display an alert when the container is gone.